November 30, 2012 | 5

 James Hutton had in 1785 successfully argued that the deposition of layers need long time periods, however he considered any exact age estimates as mere speculation.
 Later geologists were more confident and based on the thickness and erosion rates of rock formations tried to calculate the age of earth.

 Darwin estimated from the thickness of geological formations of the Wealden region an age of 300 million years.
 One of Britain’s leading geologists, Sir Archibald Geikie (1835-1924), used the height of mountains and denudation rates to calculate the age of continents.
 According to his calculation, North America would be eroded away in 4,5 million years and Europe would last for just 4 million years, if there are no processes forming new mountains.
 Charles Lyell published ages ranging from 20 to 240 million years based on the supposed time intervals needed for certain mollusc-assemblages to become replaced in the fossil record.
-In 1899 the British physicist and geologist John Joly (1857 – 1933) reproached the problem of the salinity of the great oceans, calculating a time interval of 90 million years to transform the primordial freshwater into water with the recent salt concentration.
+In 1899 the British physicist and geologist John Joly (1857 – 1933) calculated, based on the salinity of the great oceans, a time interval of 90 million years to transform the primordial freshwater into saltwater.

 Physicist William Thomson, 1st Baron Kelvin (1824-1907) became interested in the question of the age of earth by his studies on the physicals properties of the sun.
 Kelvin calculated the energy dispersal of the sun (which he considered made of an incandescent liquid) and concluded that sun was between 400 to 20 million years old, favouring in the end the younger age.
 As the possible age of earth was constrained by the age of the sun most of the ages postulated by geologist were erroneous – so it seemed at the time... to be continued.

 JACKSON, P.W.
 (2006): The Chronologers´Quest – The Search for the Age of the Earth.
 Cambridge University Press: 291